Rights and Protections Under the Act

 - Contracting in Agriculture: Making the Right Decision (PDF; 219Kb)

-The Packers and Stockyards Program (P&SP) monitors industry activities and conducts regulatory compliance reviews and investigations to determine whether subject persons and firms are in compliance with the Packers and Stockyards Act (P&S Act) and regulations.
+The Packers and Stockyards Program (PSD) monitors industry activities and conducts regulatory compliance reviews and investigations to determine whether subject persons and firms are in compliance with the Packers and Stockyards Act (P&S Act) and regulations.

 - Types of Enforcement Actions